SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 "I think they live happily ever after, I would hope."

 "What if Twister didn't like them back and didn't like the kiss on the cheek?
-I think Twister would like it, I'm just curious..."
+I think Twister would like it, I'm just curious…"

 "They would have to talk about it, I think.
 I don't think they would need to, I think they both like each other."